Nweremizu/Thien--A-Simple-Blog-App/README.md

 - **Database:** SQLite is used by default.
 You can modify the `config.py` file to use a different database if needed.

+## Configuration

+- **Database Configuration:** The application uses SQLite by default.
+You can modify the config.py file to use a different database.

 ## Acknowledgments